MadhumithaKalidoss/Diabetes-Prediction/README.md

 # Diabetes-Prediction

-## About
-SC1015: Data Science and Artifical Intelligence Mini-project on Diabetes prediciton.

-1. Overview
-2. Exploratory Data Analysis
-3. Machine learning models
-4. Lesson learned from this project.
-5. Contributions

 ## Overview

 Diabetes is a chronic disease that affects millions of people worldwide.
 According to the World Health Organization, the global prevalence of diabetes among adults over 18 years of age has risen from 4.7% in 1980 to 8.5% in 2014.
 This disease can cause various health complications, such as heart disease, stroke, kidney failure, blindness, and amputations.
 Therefore, early detection and prevention are essential to reduce the burden of diabetes and its associated complications.

+## Problem Definition

 In this project, we aim to build a diabetes prediction system that can help identify individuals who are at high risk of developing diabetes.
 We will use machine learning algorithms to analyse various factors, such as glucose level, cholesterol levels and other relevant medical information, to accurately predict the likelihood of an individual developing diabetes

 The purpose of this project is to provide a useful tool to identify patients who may benefit from early intervention and lifestyle modifications to prevent or delay the onset of diabetes.

+## Contributors

+Praveena Vijayan - Data Preparation and Random Forest Kalidoss Madhumitha - Data Visualisation of Categorical Variables and Logistic Regression Nanditha Kumar - Data Visualisation of Numerical Variables and Support Vector Machine

 ## Data Collection & Preparation